College Student Alliance

 The College Student Alliance (CSA) is a provincial advocacy organization in Ontario that represents students attending community colleges.
-The alliance represents 8 colleges and 10 student associations with over 78,000 student members.
+The alliance represents 3 colleges and 5student associations with over 39,000 student members.

 Founded in 1975 as the Ontario Community College Student Parliamentary Association (OCCSPA), the College Student Alliance (CSA) is an advocacy and student leadership organization which serves Ontario's college students.

 CSA's main competencies are advocacy related on behalf of its membership on all issues relating to college education including tuition, accessibility, quality and transferability.
 Independent of any political or organizational affiliations the CSA is dedicated to championing the needs of Ontario postsecondary students from the students' perspective.